 The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature

-The dissertation investigates how the distinction between primary and secondary qualities is foundational to the mind-body problem and the nature of perceptive qualities.
-The point of departure are contemporary accounts of the nature of colors.
-They hold that colors are either
+The dissertation investigates how the distinction between primary and secondary qualities is fundamental to the mind-body problem and the quest for the nature of perceptive qualities.
+Contemporary accounts of the nature of colors hold that colors are either:

-These theories seem to be radically different for they contradict each other ontologically.
-Under the surface, however, they share the same root.
 The dissertation shows that all four theories have been discussed since the time of Galileo.
-They are the result of a distinction philosophers have widely agreed on thenceforward, namely the distinction between what Locke calls “primary” and “secondary” qualities.
+They are the result of a distinction philosophers have widely agreed on thenceforward, namely the distinction between what Locke calls “primary” and “secondary qualities.”

 The philosophical disputes around the distinction usually ignore the “hard problem” of inconceivability and instead circle around the above described four different types of explanations of secondary qualities in terms of primary qualities.
-These explanations contradict each other ontologically, but nevertheless share a common origin: the view that the empirical world is mathematical.
+These explanations contradict each other ontologically, but nevertheless they share the same root: the view that the empirical world is mathematical.

 Edmund Husserl claims that this conception entails a profound confusion.
 He sets out to explain the confusion through a genealogy of the “mathematization of nature.”
-In an exegesis of Husserl’s The Crisis of the European Sciences, four steps of mathematization are distinguished:
+In an exegesis of The Crisis of the European Sciences, I distinguish four steps of mathematization:

 Husserl’s genealogy of mathematization allows for a neat explanation for why the paradox seems unavoidable.
 Ideas of secondary qualities are not directly mathematizable, and therefore it seems that they must be produced by primary qualities.
-Yet, the connection between them is inconceivable because the results of mathematization are compared to something categorically different, namely experiential qualities.
-Whether we agree with Husserl’s own account of lifeworldly experience and crisis or not: his genealogy of the development of the paradox reveals the need to reconsider the role of experience in the scientific concept of the world.
+Yet, this seems inconceivable because the results of mathematization techniques (primary qualities) are compared to something categorically different, namely experiential qualities (ideas of secondary qualities).
+While it would be futile to look for direct correlates, the genealogy of the development of the paradox shows a way to a differentiated understanding of the relation between experience and the scientific concept of the world.